One of the great things about finishing college is the feeling of freedom. ‘At last! I never have to sit through another lecture again!’, you think.

 Employee training tracking reports are a key feature of your employee development program.
 They should begin from the moment the individual T&D has been agreed, then follow the employee’s progress through it, and end with checking they’ve completed the target and given feedback.
 And it goes without saying that this process is a repeated cycle throughout your employee’s career within your company.

-Employee training and development needs the right tools
+Your employee training and development plan needs the right tools

 Once you’ve considered all the points above, you can think about how you’re going to deliver your employee training and development plan.

 Once upon a time, this would have consisted of in-house training sessions and awaydays but the tons of technology built into your Learning and Talent Development Platform can now help you avoid all these pitfalls and focus on what matters most: facilitating skill acquisition and talent development.
-All with robust reporting, tools like gamification to boost engagement, and intuitive UIs to distract less and produce more training.
+Your training development plan can now be offered seamlessly to your employees: All with robust reporting, tools like gamification to boost engagement, and intuitive UIs to distract less and produce more training.

 A great employee training and development plan takes careful consideration, but it more than pays for itself in the long run.
 You’ll have more motivated employees, greater engagement throughout the company, and a reputation for valuing and respecting your workforce.